Toby Love

-Toby Love (born Octavio Rivera; March 20, 1985) is an American singer, rapper and songwriter of Puerto Rican descent.
+Toby Love (born Octavio Rivera; March 20, 1985) is an American singer.
 Based on The Bronx, New York, he is best known for being a former member of Aventura before pursuing a solo career, mostly known for their 2002 album We Broke the Rules, later performing a style of bachata music that combines traditional and urban singing and production.
+In 2006, he embarked on a solo career, thus gaining success.
+His debut single, "Tengo Un Amor", helped him rise to fame in mainstream Latin music.
+Since then, he became one of the most successful bachata artists of the 2000s and 2010s with hits like "Llorar Lloviendo", "Te Parece Poco", "Lejos", "Vestida De Blanco", among others.